Table of Contents

 This cartilage breakdown leads to stiffness and discomfort when moving the knee joint.

-It’s more commonly diagnosed amongst the elderly but also affects people at any age, depending on medical history/conditions/trauma sustained previously.
+It’s more commonly diagnosed among the elderly but also affects people at any age, depending on medical history, conditions, or trauma sustained previously.

-Treatments range from taking medications, such as nonsteroidal anti-inflammatory drugs (NSAIDs), which reduce inflammation & swelling, to lifestyle changes (weight loss & exercising regularly) to surgery.
+Treatments range from taking medications, such as nonsteroidal anti-inflammatory drugs (NSAIDs), which reduce inflammation and swelling, to lifestyle changes (weight loss and exercising regularly), to surgery.

 Remember that every treatment plan is different for every knee injury.

 It all depends on the healthcare team at the time, the individual, and the mechanism of injury too.